ovh/cds/docs/content/docs/concepts/cds_as_code/contexts.md

 # Contexts

 Contexts are a way to access information inside a workflow run.
-Data can be access like this
+Data can be accessed like this
 ```yaml
 ${{ <contextName>.data }}
 ```